Reconstruction of Proto-Tensegrity Sculpture by Karlis Johansons

 Karlis Johansons is the inventor of self-tensioned kinetic sculptures.
 Even if previously rarely acknowledged by art historians the work of Karlis Johansons was referenced by László Moholy-Nagy and has influenced the Bauhaus movement.
 Karlis Johansons was a member of the Constructivist art movement.
 He was the first artist who created self-tensioned sculptures and exhibited them at the museum in 1921.

-He presented nine sculptures at the exhibition in Moscow and at the MoMA, New York 1921.
-There is no other proof of his invention besides photographs from the exhibitions.
-His destiny remains unknown after Constructivist artists were subjected to repressions a few years later.
-Photographs on my website depict a reconstructed Karlis Johansons sculpture.
-Steel cables were chosen, because they were used originally.
-Designs of tensegrity structures were developed later and they can be seen in art and architecture worldwide.
+He brought nine self-tensioned sculptures to the exhibitions in Moscow and MoMA, New York 1921.
+There is no other proof of his inventions besides photographs from these two exhibitions.
+His destiny remains unknown after Constructivist artists were subjected to repressions.
+Later the same design principle was expanded and named 'Tensegrity' (tension + integrity) by Robert Buckminster Fuller in 1955.
+After that tensegrity structures became more popular and have been used in art and architecture worldwide.

 *Tensegrity - a structural principle based on a system of isolated components under compression inside a network of continuous tension, and arranged in such a way that the compressed members (usually bars or struts) do not touch each other while the prestressed tensioned members (usually cables or tendons) delineate the system spatially.
 It applies when a discontinuous set of compression elements is opposed and balanced by a continuous tensile force, thereby creating an internal prestress that stabilizes the entire structure.